 A recommendation letter is a written reference that offers information about your character.
-Recommendation letters may include details about your personality, work ethic, and/or academic achievement.
+Recommendation letters may include details about your personality, work ethic, community involvement, and/or academic achievements.

 Academic Letters of Recommendation

-Academic letters of recommendation are typically used by students during the college admissions process.
-During admissions, most schools- undergraduate and graduate- expect to see at least one, preferably two or three, recommendation letters for each applicant.
+Academic letters of recommendation are typically used by students during the admissions process.
+During admissions, most schools - undergraduate and graduate alike - expect to see at least one, preferably two or three, recommendation letters for each applicant.

 Recommendation letters provide admission committees with information that may or may not be found in a college application, including academic and work achievements, character references, and personal details.

-Letters of recommendation are often used by jobseekers during employment interviews.
-Most employers ask job candidates for at least three references.
-Therefore, it's a good idea for jobseekers to have at least three recommendation letters.
+Letters of recommendation are often used by individuals who are trying to get a new job.
+Recommendations can be put on a website, sent in with a resume, supplied when an application is filled out, used as part of a portfolio, or handed out during employment interviews.
+Most employers ask job candidates for at least three career references.
+Therefore, it's a good idea for jobseekers to have at least three recommendation letters on hand.